BunsDev/windows-xp-myOS-client/README.md

 - **Settings**: Personalize your myOS experience with the Settings section.
 Choose from a selection of nostalgic Windows-XP inspired wallpapers to customize your virtual desktop background.

-## Technologies Used

-The development of myOS involved the seamless integration of various modern web technologies, frameworks, and tools, including:

-- React
-- PostgreSQL
-- [List of other technologies used]

 ## Built by Me

 Everything in this virtual environment, including each application and its functionalities, has been meticulously designed and developed by me.
 From the user interface to the backend logic, I have put in the effort to recreate the nostalgic Windows-XP experience and ensure a seamless user experience.